jansenling/Coursera-Getting_And_Cleaning_Data/README.md

 ###4.Creating a second tidy data set
-Finally,  dataset is "melt"from the dataframe (meanstd) to a tempoarary dataframe in order to "cast" it to a new dataset "tidy" accordiing to the mean of each variable for each activity and each subject_id, thus each row provided the means for a specific subject in a specific activity.
+Finally,  dataset is "melt"from the dataframe (meanstd) to a tempoarary dataframe in order to "cast" it to a new dataset "tidy", accordiing to the mean of each variable for each activity and each subject_id, thus each row provided the means for a specific subject in a specific activity.

 ################ End of readme.MD ############################################